-Scleral Lenses in Weston, FL
+Scleral Lenses in Fort Lauderdale, FL

 There are many individuals for whom regular soft contact lenses are not the best option.
 They may be ineffective in correcting vision in certain people because of ocular conditions.
 Some patients may require the use of scleral lenses in order to have comfortable and sharp vision.